elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-10-22-cs2107-lecture-7-access-control.md

     - Physical access to different part of the building
 - The access control model/system gives a way to specify & enforce such restriction on the subject, objects and action

-> Acess control is about selective restriction of access to a place or other resource
+> Access control is about selective restriction of access to a place or other resource

 ## Principal/Subject, operation, object
 ![CS2107-8-3.PNG]({{site.baseurl}}/img/CS2107-8-3.PNG)